ZeeshanKeyani/Real-world-penetration-testing-environment-in-a-safe-isolated-network./README.md

 # 🛡️ A Detailed guide to setting up a safe and practical Real world penetration testing lab.

-Absolutely!
-I can create a **detailed GitHub Markdown (`.md`) file** for a **Penetration Testing Lab**, step by step, including setup, commands, tools, and methodology.
-Here's a polished example you can directly use for your repository:

----

 ````markdown
 # 🛡️ Real-World Penetration Testing Lab